 Disney hasn’t listed the official height requirement for Remy’s Ratatouille Adventure yet, but most likely there will be No Height Requirement needed, and guests of all ages and heights can ride.

-We are basing this off the fact that the Disneyland Paris version has no height restrictions, and since they are the same ride, that’s what they decided at Disney World.
+The Disneyland Paris version has no height restrictions, and since they are the same ride, that’s what they decided at Disney World.
 There are many attractions with height requirements in Disney World, but this isn’t one of them.

 How Scary Is the Ratatouille Ride?

 If you don’t like frightening attractions, don’t worry, Remy’s Ratatouille Adventure is not a scary ride.
 It’s a family-friendly ride and appeals to guests of all age groups so there isn’t much to fear.

 That being said, there are some 3D special effects that include water and heat throughout the ride.
 It also includes very large set pieces and a scene where you are chased through the restaurant with a meat cleaver.
 It could be startling to very small children, but most children should be fine and will absolutely love this ride.